-If you have attempted to register a .au domain name and it's already taken; depending on the circumstances, you may be able to gain control over it if it is a case of cybersquatting.
+If you have attempted to register a .au domain name and it's already taken; depending on the circumstances, you may be able to gain control over it there is a case of cybersquatting involved.

-Cybersquatting is the practice of an party registering a domain name they are not eligible to under auDA policies. .au Domain Administration Ltd (auDA) is the authority for the Australian .au domain space.
+Cybersquatting is the practice of a party registering a domain name they are not eligible to under auDA policies. .au Domain Administration Ltd (auDA) is the authority for the Australian .au domain space.

-Cybersquatters register domain names that infringe on trademarks or cause confusion in "bad faith" for the purposes of commercial gain; be it generating revenue from advertising a competing service or attempting to sell the domain name to an eligible Australian registrant at a grossly inflated price.
+Cybersquatters register domain names that infringe on trademarks or cause confusion in "bad faith" for the purposes of commercial gain; whether it be to generate revenue from advertising a competing service or attempting to sell the domain name to an eligible Australian registrant at a greatly inflated price.

-While cybersquatting is more common in relation to .com, .net and .org registrations as Australia has quite restrictive policy rules and registration processes, cybersquatting on .au domain names does occur from time to time.\
+While cybersquatting is more common in relation to .com, .net and .org registrations as Australia has quite restrictive policy rules and registration processes, cybersquatting on .au domain names isn't unheard of.

-The auDRP is an independent arbitration process, designed to be more rapid and cheaper alternative to litigation.
-However, do note that the process is not free and will cost you between $2,000 and $4,500 depending on the number of reviewers you elect to have decide upon your case.
+The auDRP is an independent arbitration process, designed to be more rapid and cheaper alternative to commencing litigation proceedings against a cybersquatter.
+However, do note the process is not free and will cost you between $2,000 and $4,500 depending on the number of reviewers you elect to have decide on your case.

 For the steps and costs involved in dealing with cybersquatting, please see the .au Dispute Resolution Policy (auDRP).